 Many homeschoolers are surprised when they discover that Charlotte Mason’s approach to reading relies heavily on teaching sight words.
 Mason’s rationale is that there are so many exceptions that phonics cannot be consistently applied.
 In addition, she points out that fluent readers do not continue to sound out words once they recognize them—they essentially read by sight.

 Delightful Reading does not rely exclusively on sight-reading.
 It also teaches phonics, especially through word families.
 For example, children learn the word it, then they learn how to create more words by adding various consonants at the beginning.
 Children learn long-vowel words by a similar process.
 They start by adding a silent-e at the end of consonant-vowel-consonant words they have already created using word tiles.
 For instance, they will add a silent e to can to make the word cane.

-For older students, each lesson begins with students learning words that will appear in the readings in an interactive, hands-on fashion using word tiles to learn to recognize words and to construct sentences.
-Once they’ve mastered the new words, they read the original sentence or sentences from which the words were taken from A Delightful Reader.
-Then the lesson shifts to word building as students work with “base” phonograms or words to form additional words.
-Students conclude by creating new sentences from their words they have learned.
-Either the student or the parent records each new word that has been learned in My Word Book.
+When you get to the third level, each lesson begins with students learning the words that will appear in the readings in A Delightful Reader.
+(Those readings are not limited to a phonetic vocabulary.)
+Students learn in an interactive, hands-on fashion using word cards to construct sentences.
+Then they work with the letter/phonogram tiles to construct words phonetically.
+Once they’ve mastered the new words, they read the original sentence or sentences from A Delightful Reader.
+Then the lesson shifts to word building as students work with either “base” phonograms or words to form additional words (e.g., adding the letters g or r before ain to form gain or rain, or substituting c at the beginning of the word falling to make calling).
+Students conclude by creating new sentences from the words they have learned.

 As you might expect if you are familiar with Charlotte Mason’s philosophy of education, this is an interactive approach to reading that often seems like play.
 It incorporates literary vocabulary that stretches the child’s mind and imagination.
 I expect it will work especially well with children who enjoy “playing” with words.